szhaomsft/Cognitive-Speech-SRSample/README.md

 # Cognitive-Speech-SRSample
 This repo keeps some community contributed samples to use Cognitive SR services.
-It is provided AS IT IS without any additional WARRANTY.
+It is provided "AS IS" and WITHOUT WARRANTY

 # License